 We have a line of spruce (I think) on our property, some of which have a green mildew on the branches.
 At least 2 trees are dead—from the mildew?
 I have attached photos of the mildew on branches and one of the dead trees

 Grand Isle County VT Posted 5 months ago

 Removed a very large underground hornets nest from my backyard stone fire pit.
 Removed all the stones and dug out the pit to make sure I had all of the nest.
 Bees keep returning to the site, how can I get rid of them.
 Have dogs and kids.
 Thanks

 Windsor County VT wasps Posted 5 months ago

 I have a small wooded area next to my house in Stowe, where some very old pine trees and scrubby softwoods are gradually being replaced by maples.
 All fine, except that the maples now have some kind of disease (please see attached picture).
 What is this, and what should be done?
 Thanks

-Lamoille County VT Posted about 1 month ago
+Lamoille County VT Posted 5 months ago

 Those two do not ordinarily go together in the same sentence but we are moving to Vermont permanently in the next 3-4 years and are looking for agricultural opportunities.

 I have come up with two ideas that I think are mutually compatible - growing Perry Pears for Perry making, or selling to Perry makers, and maple sugaring.
 Perry pears, for reasons explained below, and maple sugaring so I can try to produce some revenue off the land even as the trees mature.

 Perry is the alcoholic drink that is what cider is to apples.
 There is 'perry' to be found around, but that is almost exclusively really pear cider which is a cider to which dessert pears have been added.